PecanProject/pecan/modules/data.remote/inst/ccmmf/tillage/README.md

 # Tillage

-Session 3 track: extract NDTI onto parcels, then build tillage events from NDTI in fallow windows (matched phenology from Session 2).
+Part of Session 2 (HLS events): extract NDTI onto parcels, then build tillage events from NDTI in fallow windows (matched phenology from the MSLSP path).

 ```mermaid
 flowchart LR